UPDATED JUL 14, 2020

 This studio brings an innovative take on indoor cycling to Sandy Springs with customized bikes, cutting-edge technology, and music-driven sweat sessions all geared toward making you feel like gold.
 In addition to their high-tech cycling classes, there is also an upstairs space called The Mez, where instructors bring their own flavor to different workouts, including yoga, TRX, and HIIT.
 It’s a high-end space with friendly staff all there to motivate, challenge, and keep you coming back for more.

-If indoor cycling wasn’t challenging enough, The Sweat Shoppe takes it to a new level with their signature Sweat Cycle class — 55 minutes of intense training in their 84° Hot Room.
+If indoor cycling wasn’t challenging enough, Sweat Cycle (formerly The Sweat Shoppe) takes it to a new level with their signature class — 55 minutes of intense training in their 80-86° Hot Room.
 Set up in the Forum Athletic Club at Lenox Square Mall, this is one cycling class you won’t forget.
 If 55 minutes seems a bit too daunting for your first visit, try their 45 minute Express Cycle class.
 Oh, and don’t forget to hydrate.

 If competition isn’t your thing and you’d rather see Drake’s latest video instead of tracking your place in class, then Vibe Ride is the cycling studio for you.
-Vibe Ride opened their first studio in Midtown and has since expanded to a Grant Park location.
+Vibe Ride opened their first studio in Midtown and has since expanded to Grant Park and West Side.
 During the course of your ride, music videos play on their two screens with themes like Trap Queen Tuesdays, Throwback Thursday Hip Hop and R&B, and plenty more.